IBM/product-recommendation-with-watson-ml/README.md

 ## 4. Load customer data in the notebook

 * Run the cells one at a time.
-Select the cell, and then press the `> Run` button in the toolbar.
+Select the cell, and then press the &#9654;`Run` button in the toolbar.
 * You will load the data into the notebook in cell `1.1.
 Load sample data` and view it when running PixieDust `display()` in cell `1.3 View data in a table by using Pixiedust`.
 * Prepare the data and create a k-means model with [Spark ML](http://spark.apache.org/docs/2.0.0/api/python/pyspark.ml.html) by running the cells under `2.
 Create a k-means model`.
 This model associates every customer to a cluster based on their shopping history.